 Boundaries are those personal limitations and lines of demarcation which tell someone else where his business ends and where the next person’s begins, and vice versa.
-In normal, healthy, adult relationships each person has responsibility for himself or herself and others should not infringe upon that responsibility because doing so is an encroachment of personal space.
-Think of them as the emotional equivalent of the proverbial good fences that make good neighbors.
+In normal, healthy, adult relationships each person has responsibility for himself or herself and others don’t infringe upon that responsibility because doing so is an encroachment of personal space.
+Think of them as the emotional equivalent of the good fences that make good neighbors.

-When personal boundaries are violated, the recipient of this treatment feels demeaned, depersonalized, and devalued.
+When personal boundaries are violated, the recipient of this treatment feels demeaned, devalued, and dehumanized.
 It’s as if someone else has said, “I have such a low estimation of your ability to make good decisions that I have simply decided to make them for you.
 Now bend over and take your medicine.”
 You aren’t really given a choice in the matter.
 Someone else has taken that right from you by presuming to tell you what to do and how to think.
 Your own opinion and concerns do not matter.
 What they want and think is more important than what you want and think, and if you don’t like that then the problem is with you, so shut up.

 Sounds terrible, right?
 That sounds like abusive, uncaring treatment, doesn’t it?

 Keep in mind, these are belief systems that say you are so very bad that you deserve to be punished forever, and in order to make amends for that, Jesus had to be tortured and killed for it instead of you.
 That’s how despicable you are.
 I was taught that entire nations have been destroyed just to provide an object lesson in what God will do to those who don’t get right with him.

 The brilliance of modern Christianity lies in its ability to sugar coat this message, reframing it in entirely positive sounding terms.
 “We want you to have the best life possible!
 We’re offering you a priceless gift!
 If you turn it down you’ll be missing out!”
 That’s good marketing, honestly, and it sells well.
 People and institutions have made millions from it.

-A Personal Example From My Own Life
+A Personal Example

 I first noticed this the moment I began to openly express my doubts about my faith, although in retrospect I see that boundaries were never really well-maintained even long before.
-I just never noticed before because I was used to it.
+I never noticed before because I was so accustomed to it.
 That’s the only reason the people who live in that world aren’t constantly being offended by all of this.
-They’re so accustomed to it all that it seems normal to them.
+They’re so used to it all that it seems normal to them.

-This is why many evangelical Christian wedding ceremonies feature a unity candle moment in which they use two different candles to light a third and then blow out the other two candles, signifying the elimination of any independent identity for each member of the couple.
+This is why so many evangelical Christian wedding ceremonies feature a unity candle moment in which they use two different candles to light a third and then blow out the other two candles, signifying the elimination of any independent identity for each member of the couple.
 What a perfect picture of what I’m trying to say is wrong with the Christian disregard for personal boundaries!

 The World’s Designated Adults

-Jesus said his kingdom was “not of this world,” but clearly some evangelicals are not satisfied with that.
+The most obvious and blatant examples of disregard for personal boundaries can be seen in the evangelical mania over things like marriage equality and public prayer at football games and other civic gatherings.
+For some reason they became obsessed with outlawing same-sex relationships and I am still not entirely sure why that among all things has become so important.
+It’s seems a little odd to me now.
+So does making public (Christian only) prayers a major battle, particularly in honor of a man who explicitly instructed his people to say their prayers in private and not make a show of it.Jesus said his kingdom was “not of this world,” but clearly some evangelicals are not satisfied with that.
 They won’t rest until their rules are everybody’s rules and government enforces every moral obsession they have onto everyone else whether they approve or not.
 In a country like mine built around religious pluralism, this hegemonic imperialism sticks out like a turd in a punch bowl, and it stinks like one, too.
 It demonstrates an utter disregard for other people’s wishes, and it presumes to dictate for everyone else what they should and shouldn’t do.
 As Captain Cassidy says, it’s as if they see themselves as the world’s Designated Adults and they’re going to run things whether the rest of us want them to or not.

 Evangelism itself, usually unsolicited, is also a boundary problem.
 I live half my life in Mississippi and the other half on the internet, and both places are full of presumptuous evangelists.
 In both spheres in which I live, people push their beliefs into my face and feel they are doing me a huge favor, never bothering to ask if I want the conversation in the first place.
 They rarely acknowledge that I’m already familiar with the assertions they’re making, nor would they care if they found out that I am.

-An Unacceptable Double Standard
+A Common Double Standard

 I politely explained to her that her comments were rude and presumptuous, and that I would be upset if I learned my own children were speaking to their teacher in that kind of condescending parental tone.
 But do you see what I mean?
-She was one of the good students.
-She was not one of my students who misbehaved in class.
+She was one of the better students.
+She wasn’t one of my students who misbehaved in class.
 In most areas she behaved appropriately but when it came to recognizing personal boundaries she could not even see them because her religion blinds her to them.
 Even explaining them makes no difference because they do not recognize them.

 They feel emboldened by a call that supersedes everyone else’s wishes, so they’re going to do it no matter how many times they’re asked not to.
 And it won’t stop when the kids are grown, either.
 I know this for a fact because many of us are grown children of Christians and they are still telling us what we can and cannot do in our own lives.
-A friend tells this story:

 Set Your Boundaries and Stick to Them